ZivSimchoni/ZivSimchoni/README.md

 + 🔭🥅 Following year goals:

-  * Contribute to open source projects.
+  * Contribute to open-source projects.

 + ⚡ Some fun facts:

   * Curious but pragmatic 🦝.
   * I enjoy listening to music.
   * I like to flash Android ROMs & mods.
-  * When not coding I usually play video games or reading books.
+  * When not programming, I usually play video games or read books.

 + 📫 How to reach me: